Robust Synchronous Reference Frame Phase-Looked Loop (PLL) with Feed-Forward Frequency Estimation: Robust frequency estimation

 The robust frequency estimator \cite{ruderman2022} identifies online the angular frequency $\omega$ of a harmonic signal, i.e. $Z_{n}(t)$, $n \in \{a,b,c\}$, provided the latter is unbiased and the frequency variations $|d \omega / dt|$ are sufficiently slow comparing to the convergence rate of the estimation variable $\tilde{\omega}(t)$.

 The 2nd-order estimator dynamics is given by, cf. \cite{ruderman2022},

 with the frequency adaptation law

 The only assignable parameter is the estimation gain factor $\gamma > 0$, while an initialization by $\tilde{\omega}(0) > \omega$ is recommended, cf. \cite{ruderman2022}.
 Recall that the robust estimation algorithm \cite{ruderman2022} was inspired by the globally convergent frequency estimator \cite{hsu1999}, while offering an improved performance and robustness to the perturbations comparing to \cite{hsu1999}.
 The number of the tuning parameters of the algorithm was also reduced to one.
+Practically, the choice of $\gamma$-value constitutes a tunable trade-off between the convergence speed (i.e. higher values imply faster convergence) and the application-specific signal-to-noise ratio.
+Higher $\gamma$-values will make estimation more noise sensitive and lead to higher spurious fluctuations in the dynamic $\tilde{\omega}(t)$ value.

 Assuming a given input harmonic signal

 with injection of a band-limited and zero-mean noise $\mu$, the convergence rate of the robust frequency estimator \cite{ruderman2022} is provided by the following theorem.